Question: What do these Bible verses have in common?

 Luke 17:30-31 Even thus shall it be in the day when the Son of man is revealed.
 31 In that day, he which shall be upon the housetop, and his stuff in the house, let him not come down to take it away: and he that is in the field, let him likewise not return back.

 On the day that the armies of the Antichrist attack Jerusalem and Judea its residents are instructed to WATCH and to run for their lives.
-They must not return home for anything.
+They must not return home for anything because the Antichrist’s armies will be going house to house capturing every other Jew.
 They must flee into the Judean wilderness in order to escape being captured or killed.
 It would be nice if Christians finally understood this.
 I think that the residents of Judea might be interested in knowing.